 - Cervical plexus.
-The cervical plexus originates from the C1-C5, and phrenic nerve is an important nerve; it serves the diaphragm, and skin and muscles of the shoulder and neck.
+The cervical plexus originates from the C1-C5, and the phrenic nerve is an important nerve; it serves the diaphragm, skin, and muscles of the shoulder and neck.

 - Lumbar plexus.
 The femoral nerve serves the lower abdomen, anterior and medial thigh muscles, and the skin of the anteromedial leg and thigh; the obturator nerve serves the adductor muscles of the medial thigh and small hip muscles, and the skin of the medial thigh and hip joint.

 - Sacral plexus.
 The sciatic nerve (the largest nerve in the body) serves the lower trunk and posterior surface of the thigh, and it splits into the common fibular and tibial nerves; the common fibular nerve serves the lateral aspect of the leg and foot, while the tibial nerve serves the posterior aspect of leg and foot; the superior and inferior gluteal nerves serve the gluteal muscles of the hip.

 The autonomic nervous system (ANS) is the motor subdivision of the PNS that controls body activities automatically.

 - Composition.
 It is composed of a specialized group of neurons that regulate cardiac muscle, smooth muscles, and glands.